Hey-Mantle/mantle-shop-example/README.md

 # Shopify App Template - Remix

 This is the default Shopify template for creating an app, with additional steps to integrate Mantle.
 See the Mantle guide at [https://heymantle.com/docs/guides/create-sample-shopify-app](https://heymantle.com/docs/guides/create-sample-shopify-app).
-The remaining of this README is the default template from Shopify.
+The remainder of this README is the default template from Shopify.

 This is a template for building a [Shopify app](https://shopify.dev/docs/apps/getting-started) using the [Remix](https://remix.run) framework.